Walgreens The Thread

 • New headache pain that begins after age 50

-While there is some overlap between the symptoms of tension, cluster and migraine headaches, migraines typically stay on one side of your head, worsen from bright light, noise and movement, and often come with nausea and vomiting.
+While there is some overlap between the symptoms of tension, cluster and migraine headaches, migraine headaches typically occur on one side of your head, worsen from bright light, noise and movement, and often come with nausea and vomiting.
 Work with your healthcare provider to determine if your headaches are migraine headaches or something else.

 Explore more